cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 community\[reference 2\], although there is a consensus that this happened once in the Animalia/Metazoan lineage\[references 2,3\].
-Advances in sequencing and reduction in cost has led to increase in whole genomic sequences of non-bilateran animal species providing insight into the molecular mechanisms that govern multicellularity\[reference 4\].
+Advances in sequencing and reduction in cost has led to increase in whole genomic sequences of both the Bilateria (the clade of most animal species) and the non-bilateran species, providing insight into the molecular mechanisms that govern multicellularity \[reference 4\].
+The four non-bilaterian metazoan lineages are the Porifera (sponges), Placozoa, Cnidaria (corals, jellyfish and sea anemones) and Ctenophora (comb jellies)\[5\].

-Ctenophores have been proposed as a model organism for understanding the evolutionary mechanisms of multicellularity in animals\[references 4,5\], however their phylogenetic placement is still widely debated\[references 5–7\].
-Ctenophores are a gelatinous phylum of marine metazoans with approximately 150 known species that form a clade of pre-bilateran animals\[reference 8\].
+Ctenophores are a gelatinous phylum of marine metazoans with approximately 150 known species and in contrast to other basal metazoans they have both a nervous system and a mesoderm-derived muscular system\[reference 6\].
+Ctenophores have been proposed as a model organism for understanding the evolutionary mechanisms of multicellularity in animals\[references 4,5\], however their phylogenetic placement is still widely debated\[references 5,7-8\].

 ![Schema of phylogenetic position of Mnemiopsis leidyi](https://github.com/cbarcl01/CB_BMEG591E-repository/blob/master/Group_Project/Mle.jpg)

 ### 1.2 Original Study

-overview of the original study, the scope of your re-analysis, and why you chose it

 ##### 1.2.1 Sample collection and Genome Assembly

-Ryan et al collected 2 wild animals from the Vineyard Sound near Woods Hole, Massachussets (Figure 2) \[Ryan paper ref\].
+Ryan et al collected two wild animals from the Vineyard Sound near Woods Hole, Massachussets (Fig. 2) \[Ryan paper ref\].
 Those animals were self-fertilized and DNA was isolated from the resulting embryos of one of them.
 Details of the DNA isolation protocol were not disclosed, but the authors mention the use of “GS FLX Titanium Rapid Library